CrowdHailer/just-job/README.md

 At this point our task item is just able to hold the `todo_list` as a string and we have not needed to implement any functionality on the todo_list

+### Modifying a task

+> It should be possible to complete edit or delete a task

+**Requirements**
+- edit instructions and/or due_date
+- complete one or more tasks
+- delete a task

+**Step 1: Failing interactor test**
+Write a test for the edit_task interactor

 ## Install

 #### Clone the app